 Respiratory diseases can be severe in Persian breeds, so disease prevention is essential.

-Some people think flat-faced cats are “lazy,” but this is not the case.
+Some people think flat-faced cats are lazy, but this isn’t the case.
 These cats prefer to stay cool and relaxed because heat and exercise can flare up their breathing problems.

-Flat-faced cats sometimes look as if they’ve been crying.
-The cat’s abnormal facial anatomy causes these excessive tears.
+Flat-faced cats can look as if they’ve been crying due to their abnormal facial anatomy.

-According to Sage, “Peke-faced” Persian cats have a dorsally rotated upper jaw.
-This means that the top jaw rotates upwards and causes the canines to grow awkwardly.
+According to Sage, Peke-faced Persian cats have a dorsally rotated upper jaw, and this means that the top jaw rotates upwards and causes the canines to grow awkwardly.
 As well as causing dental problems, this places pressure on the cat’s tear ducts.

-When tear ducts are working normally, they drain tears into the nasal cavity.
-Because the tear ducts are partially compressed in flat-faced cats, this causes a build-up of tears in the eyes.
+When tear ducts work normally, they drain tears into the nasal cavity.
+Because the tear ducts are partially compressed, this causes a build-up of tears in the eyes.
 These tears cannot enter the tear ducts (and nasal cavity), so they flow down the cat’s face instead.